Getty Images/iStockphoto

 It can be difficult to know how much it will cost to store data in AWS, so it's important to understand everything that goes into Amazon's pricing.

-Amazon and other cloud providers bill their customers based on a per gigabyte per month rate.
-However, there are other factors that contribute to the overall AWS storage cost, such as the type of storage, access rates and potential data egress.
+Amazon and other cloud providers bill their customers based on a per GB per month rate.
+Other factors contribute to the overall AWS storage cost, however, such as the type of storage, region, access rates and potential data egress.

 A rundown of AWS storage costs